tripledio/tripledio.github.io/about.md

 #### Immediate short feedback loops <a name="4.d"/>
-Continuous integration and delivery enables the team to work at full speed.
-The delivery pipeline allows the customer to see and use the features within minutes after finishing a development iteration.
-By quickly gathering feedback the delivered product will maximize business value.
+Continuous integration and continuous delivery enables the team to work at full speed.
+A good delivery pipeline also allows the customer to see and use the features within minutes after finishing a development iteration.
+This enables the team to quickly gather feedback on the delivered product, pivot if necessary and constantly go for maximum business value.

 ## Our services <a name="5"/>